 Photo Via Waheed Gomez

 Bikin' Betties is a weekly bike ride for female, female-identifying, and gender-nonconforming individuals.
 The cycling troupe provides a great way to meet like-minded peers, entrance into Austin's biking community, and a fun workout.
 While routes vary week-to-week, Bikin' Betties operates as a "no-drop" cycling community, meaning nobody gets left behind—ever.
 And expect to top off an enjoyable ride with some fun at a nearby bar, restaurant, coffee shop, or park.
-Bikin' Betties meets every Monday at 8 p.m.
+Bikin' Betties usually meets every Monday at 8 p.m. (though it may be inconsistent during COVID).
 What're you waiting for?
 Consult their local Facebook page and get ridin'.

 North Austin Social Bicycling offers a community based upon one simple principle: a love for cycling.
 Their events cater to cyclists in North Austin who want to meet others with a similar passion for the sport, departing from Balcones District Park at 8:00 p.m. on Tuesdays.
 The ride typically contains one park stop and a final stop at a nearby bar or restaurant.
 Don't worry about fitting in or being accepted.
 As long as you love riding your bike and enjoy meeting new people, the North Austin Social Bicycling club is for you.
 Check out their Facebook for more details.